 Recursion & Backtracking

-- Recursion: A problem-solving technique where a function calls itself to solve smaller instances of the same problem.
+Recursion is a programming technique where a function calls itself to solve a smaller sub-problem of the original problem.
+Every recursive function must have two parts:

 }